 How much you can save by remortgaging will depend on your current mortgage deal and how competitive the mortgage deal you are moving to is.
-In an attempt to provide some idea on the savings that are possible, I have set out below two remortgage examples.
+In an attempt to provide some idea on the savings that are possible, I have set out below two remortgage examples:

-Example 1 - Remortgaging to a 2 year fixed deal
+Example 1 - Remortgaging to a 2-year fixed deal

-Here I compare the current cheapest remortgage deal, available at the time of writing this article, based on the cost over 2 years with a more expensive deal available.
+Here I compare one of the cheapest remortgage deal, available at the time of writing this article, based on the cost over 2 years with a more expensive deal available.
 The term is 20 years as I have assumed that as this is a remortgage that you would have reduced your mortgage term from the typical 25 years.

 |2 year fixed rate||Lender A||Lender B|